DearCyGui/Demos/docs/callbacks.md

 # Base handlers

-Handlers can be detect various specific events happening to your event.
+Handlers can detect various specific events happening to your event.
 The complete list of handlers can be found in the Available items section, but here are the description of a few: